darkoverlordofdata/adriac/readme.md

 ## ZeroG and the Dark Vala

-ZeroG is a lightweight replacement Vala's runtime, GLib.
+ZeroG is a lightweight replacement for Vala runtime GLib.
+This supports a subset of Vala.

+Code is based on portions of the original GLib, but only includes parts required for vala.
+These are ported to static inline code for inclusion as *.h header files.

-Based on a posix profile approach, so GObject is replaced with reference counted compact class.
-This limits the available oop semantics, and there are some other limitations, so it's no longer fully compatible with standard vala.
+GObject is replaced with reference counted compact class.
+This limits the available oop semantics, and there are some other limitations, so it's no longer fully compatible with standard vala, and not compatible with genie classes.
+Genie also does not support closures.

-I'm also updating the style.
+In addition, I'm updating the style to be more like msdn guides:
+* Namespaces, types and functions are PascalCase
+* parameters and variables are camelCase
+* constants are UPPER_CASE

+I prefer this for readabliity, and it ensures the code will not be mistaken for standard vala.

+Differences:

-* no PThread, GObject, Gio, etc
+* no PThread, GObject, Gio, RegEx
 * no snake-case natives, use 'ToString'
 * simplified api for builtins: List, StringBuilder, etc.
 * favor composition over inheritane,